-Biofilms are a sticky matrix of proteins and sugar polymers created by bacteria as a way of protecting themselves.
-More specifically, biofilms consist of bacteria, moulds, yeasts and fungi, viruses and microscopic algae, and frequently show up inside pipes and in other very humid locations.
-Biofilms are ugly, smelly and uncomfortable to touch.
-But more importantly, they can pose a serious health risk.
+Biofilms – a sticky matrix of proteins and sugar polymers created by bacteria as a way of protecting themselves – frequently show up inside pipes and in other very humid locations.
+Biofilms consist of bacteria, moulds, yeasts and fungi, viruses and microscopic algae.
+In healthcare facilities, biofilms can lead to clogged, smelly drains as well as a serious health risk.
 Drains at the bottom of sinks tend to be among the most popular bacterial breeding grounds for biofilm formation.

 Biofilms: A critical issue for hospitals

 While you’re unlikely to contract a serious illness from the biofilms found in your pipes at home, in hospitals, biofilms can be a downright plague, leading to numerous infections and diseases.
 This risk only multiplies in healthcare facilities that treat patients with weakened immune systems.
-As reservoirs of pathogenic organisms, biofilm formations pose the serious risk of patients contracting illnesses such as Listeria, Salmonella, E. coli, VRE, Pseudomonas, Norovirus and MRSA.
+As reservoirs of pathogenic organisms, biofilm formations in pipes greatly increase the risk of contracting illnesses such as Pseudomonas, VRE, KPC, MRSA, Acinetobacter and norovirus.

 70% of all illnesses and infections contracted in hospitals